Mitek-Systems/MiSnap-Android/README.md

 **NOTE**: Local maven integration requires access to the offline MiSnap SDK zip package, and will not work with the version available on Github.
 Please reach out to support for access.

 The offline MiSnap SDK provides the `Library_Modules/maven-local-manager.sh` script for Linux/MacOS and the `Library_Modules/maven-local-manager.bat` script for Windows in the offline release package.
 Please follow the below steps:
+1. Contact your Mitek support team to get access to the package that contains the MiSnap SDK artifacts and support scripts.
-1. Run the appropriate script to deploy all the MiSnap SDK aar files to maven local.<br>
+2. Run the appropriate script to deploy all the MiSnap SDK aar files to maven local.<br>
 ___For Linux/MacOS___:
 a.
 Open a terminal in the `Library_Modules` directory.
 b.
 Run the `sh maven-local-manager.sh -i` command.  <br><br>